The Distribution Function of the Longest Path Length in Constant Treewidth DAGs with Random Edge Length: Integrals that Give

 \subsection{Bag-Subgraph}

 We here define a {\em bag-subgraph} $G_i$ for each bag $B_i\in {\cal B}$.
-Notice that we do not define $G_i$ to be the induced subgraph with vertex set $B_i$.
-This is because the pair of vertices corresponding to a single edge may belong to multiple bags.
-See e.g., $B_0\cap B_1$ of Fig.~\ref{fig:FoldedPath}.
-Under such definition, it is hard to construct an algorithm that computes the integrals in Theorem \ref{th:multiplesourceterminal}.
-Instead, we need a handy definition of $G_i$ so that each edge belongs to exactly one bag-subgraph.
-Here, the vertex set $V(G_i)$ of $G_i$ is $B_i$.
-We set
+Notice that $G_i$ is not the induced subgraph with vertex set $B_i$.
+See Fig.~\ref{fig:FoldedPath}, where we have edges between the vertices in $B_0\cap B_1$.
+These edges need special attention.
+If we merge the resulting forms about some subgraphs for $B_0$ and $B_1$ while edge $uv$ appears both of the two subgraphs, it means we treat $uv$ doubly so that its length is $\max\{X_{uv}, X'_{uv}\}$, where $X_{uv}$ and $X'_{uv}$ are independent and identically distributed.
+This is acceptable only in case the edge length $X_{uv}$ is a static value since $\Pr[\max\{X_{uv}, X'_{uv}\}\le x]=(F_{uv}(x))^2$.
+Instead, we need a definition so that each random length edge belongs to exactly one bag-subgraph.
+Here, we set $\vertex{G_i}=B_i$ and